Cloud-Automation-Partner/Automatio_Terraform_Ansible/README.md

   ...

-     % cp Dockerfile-frontend /path/to/your/frontend/project/Dockerfile
+     %%cp Dockerfile-frontend /path/to/your/frontend/project/Dockerfile
   ...

-    % cp Dockerfile-backend /path/to/your/backend/project/Dockerfile
+    %%cp Dockerfile-backend /path/to/your/backend/project/Dockerfile

   ...